tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 # Question 5
 The following are nursing interventions to assist in the prevention of pulmonary embolism in a hospitalized patient include all except:

-[WRONG] Hemoptysis
+[WRONG] Manage pain and anxiety
-[WRONG] Syncope
+[WRONG] Titrate oxygen therapy
-[RIGHT] Tachypnea
+[RIGHT] Compete bed rest
-[WRONG] Cough
+[WRONG] Monitor thrombolytic therapy

 # Question 6
 The following are nursing interventions to assist in the prevention of pulmonary embolism in a hospitalized patient include all except:

-[WRONG] A liberal fluid intake.
+[WRONG] Assist with active and passive leg exercises.
-[WRONG] Assisting the patient to do leg elevations above the level of the heart.
+[WRONG] Turn and reposition patient frequently and reposition.
-[RIGHT] Encouraging the patient to dangle his or her legs over the side of the bed for 30 minutes, four times a day.
+[RIGHT] Monitor effectiveness of thrombolytic therapy through troponin and BNP levels.
-[WRONG] The use of elastic stockings, especially when decreased mobility would promote venous stasis.
+[WRONG] Use elastic stockings and sequential compression devices.

 # Question 7
 Which of the following is a type of embolism?